How to Wean from Swaddling — A Gentle Transition

 Remember that your child’s naps are changing in the next few months, so take a few minutes to look at the appropriate nap and wakeful window schedule for your baby:

-It is always easier to make transitions with a well-rested baby.
+Now that you know when to stop swaddling, you can plan ahead to make an easier transition.
+It is always easier with a well-rested baby.
 Try to keep naps within your baby’s “wakeful window” of 1-1.5 hours to avoid an overtired baby.
 Be consistent with your pre-sleep routine as you begin swaddle weaning.

 Chances are, within a few nights, your baby will enjoy being able to move around freely, and the swaddle will be a distant memory!